 This is actually important for cards like Tamiyo, Collector of Tales, where you need to name a card.
 If you’re playing on Arena, you’ll have to name the actual card, even though you have a Godzilla-style card in your deck.

 How to Get Godzilla Cards on Arena?

 There are different ways of getting Godzilla alternate arts on MTG Arena.
 The first options was to preorder packs, before Ikoria release, but we’re already past that.
-However you can still get them in two other ways.
+However, you can still get them in two other ways.

 Buying Multiple Packs

 You can buy multiple Packs with Gems in the Store.
 Go to Store and select Packs tab.
-When you get to Ikoria packs, you’ll see that you can get certain amount of alternate arts depending on how many packs you purchase at once.
+When you get to Ikoria packs, you’ll see that you can get a certain amount of alternate arts depending on how many packs you purchase at once.

 |Amount of Packs||Price||Godzilla Styles||Buy-a-Box Promo|

 You’re always paying 200 Gems per pack, no matter how many you buy.
 But you can get Godzilla styles this way.
-Remember, that this are not actual cards, you’re only getting the cosmetic, not the actual copy of the card.
+Remember, that these are not actual cards, you’re only getting the cosmetic, not the actual copy of the card.